Simontagbor/Steghub-DevOps-training/Webstack_implementation_mean/README.md

 <img src="images/stack-jsonoutput.png" style="width:100%; padding-top:20px; padding-bottom:20px" alt="screenshot of ec2 instance connected using ssh">

 from the output, we can see that our stack has been created successfully.
-The EC2 instance has now being provisioned with the necessary configurations to set up the MEAN stack application.
+The EC2 instance has now been provisioned with the necessary configurations to set up the MEAN stack application.
 We can now connect to the EC2 instance using SSH to verify the installation of Node.js, npm, Express.js, and MongoDB.

-To connect, we need the public ip address and the private key file for the EC2 instance.
+To connect, we need the public IP address and the private key file for the EC2 instance.
 The private key file is the key pair used to launch the EC2 instance.
-We can use the `ssh` command to connect to the EC2 instance. let's retrieve the public ip address of the EC2 instance from the terminal.
+We can use the `ssh` command to connect to the EC2 instance. let's retrieve the public IP address of the EC2 instance from the terminal.

 ```bash
 aws ec2 describe-instances --filters "Name=tag:Name,Values=MEANStackServer" --query "Reservations[*].Instances[*].PublicIpAddress" --output text